alphaeron/congen/backend/docs/DAL_CACHING_GUIDE.md

 - **Custom Key Strategies**: Various key generation strategies for different use cases
 - **Error Handling**: Graceful handling of cache misses and errors
 - **Fully Reactive**: No blocking operations, compatible with Spring WebFlux
+- **Write-Through Caching**: Results are cached after execution for future use
+- **Safe Key Encoding**: Base64 encoding ensures Memcached compatibility with any key content

 ## Architecture